 Limit your groups to no larger than 10 learners, but consider if you want to group them by skills, learning styles, or mixed abilities.

 You should also consider the physical elements of the Rotation model – how will learners move between each station.
 Will they physically move, or is a new station a new set of instructions at the same location?

 The role of e-learning in the Station Rotation model

-The most difficult part while integrating a Station Rotation model is to create an interactive, well-designed, and didactically sound online course.
-However, by utilizing user-friendly, low-cost, cloud-based authoring tools, such as Easygenerator, creating the e-learning station of your Rotation model needn’t be difficult, time-consuming or expensive.
+The most difficult part while integrating a blended learning Station Rotation model is to create an interactive, well-designed, and didactically sound online course.
+However, with the help of user-friendly, low-cost, cloud-based authoring tools like Easygenerator, creating the e-learning station of your Rotation model needn’t be difficult, time-consuming, or expensive.